Vedant-Kharche/Global-Internet-Trends-Analysis-Internet-Usage-GDP-and-Connectivity-Insights/README.md

 - Incorporate machine learning for predictive analysis.
 - Expand dataset coverage to include post-2020 trends.
 - Develop an interactive web-based version for data exploration.

+## Exploration
+- A presentation of insights, the tableau workbook and python code is provided.